HUNTER SOCIETY PSYCHOLOGICAL EXAMINATIONS

 "Really?
 And how has managing worked for you in the past?"
 Seth looked back into his file.

-"You were abused as child so you managed by leaving home at 14.
-Then you found out that you had bigger problems so you managed by conducting a series of crimes primarily before and during the age of 20 and wasting your life away with alcohol, heroine, and cocaine.
+"You were abused as a child so you managed by leaving home at 14.
+Then you found out that you had bigger problems so you managed by conducting a series of crimes primarily before and during the age of 20 and wasting your life away with alcohol, heroin, and cocaine.
 Then much later, you realized you had a daughter due to effects of alcohol, and you managed by blaming the mother and remaining ignorant.
 Now tell me again how managing has worked out for you and how many other lives will be affected by your 'management'?"
 Seth's tone lowered, but he sounded just as calm overall, intending to bring up his past at one point of the session.

 Just like that.
 Jason's eyes were ripped away from the wood floors and he was staring straight at the other.
 His expression seemed neutral... yet his eyes told a different story.
 They always had.
 One look, it seemed like he was about to snap.
 From then it was a timer set before he'd truly snap, and it had never been in a young Seth's favor... but this wasn't then.

 "You think I don't fucking know what I've done..?"
 His jaw tightened again.
 As did one of his hands, now curled into a fist where it rested on his leg.
 "Do you think it was fucking easy, do you think I wouldn't take it back if I could, including your sorry ass, but do you think that's a goddamned option!?"
-His voice was raising, little by little.
+His voice was raised, little by little.
 He was glaring, now.

 "Of course you have, but have you really changed since then?
 You can't take anything back, what's done is done.
 You lack the discipline to control your urges and getting angry about what you've done now doesn't change anything.
 You need to face your past and find your faults, not manage around them like a coward."
 Seth kept his voice leveled.
 He was being brutally honest, and Jason reacting doesn't benefit his case.